tobsirl/CompTIA-Linux-/README.md

 Used to adjust tunable file system parameters on ext2, ext3, and ext4 file systems. tune2fs can also add a journal to an existing ext2 or ext3 file system.

+Superblock

+Contains metadata about the file system, such as the file system type, size, status, and information about other metadata structures.